 Summary: Lauren Reynolds and the marketing team of AmeriHealth Caritas DC used innovative social media strategies, facebook campaigns and eye-catching whiteboard videos to get 2.3 million impressions and a 84% cheaper cost per click than the industry average.

-cost per click (CPC), conversion rate (CVR) and cost per action (CPA) on AdWords across all industries, we found that healthcare is one of the toughest verticals for PPC advertisers.
+In our recent analysis of average click through rate (CTR), cost per click (CPC), conversion rate (CVR) and cost per action (CPA) on AdWords across all industries, we found that healthcare is one of the toughest verticals for PPC advertisers.

 Healthcare ads have a lower than average CTR, at 1.79% compared to the average 1.91% across industries on the search network.

 They pay more for those clicks, too.
 As shown above, in the black bar, healthcare advertisers pay an average cost per click of $3.17 on the search network.
 The average across industries is just $2.32.

 The first paid ad campaign Lauren ran was in July 2016, to promote the AmeriHealth page and drive likes.

 Total likes: 511 (.68 cents per like – less than a snickers bar per person)